qbicsoftware/research-data-management/docs/project/project_edit.md

 ## Download Project Metadata

+The project metadata stored within the project summary is currently downloadable as a research object crate(RO-crate) container.
+This ensures that the project data can be accessed as a machine-readable and structured archive of the information stored in the data manager.
+For more information visit the official Research Object [documentation](https://www.researchobject.org/ro-crate/about_ro_crate)

 To **download** the project metadata stored within the project summary as an RO-Crate click on the **`Export as RO-Crate`** button.
 This will export the metadata as a `.zip` container to your local download directory.